 YY – It was my pleasure.
 Thank you for sharing my books!

 Snowflakes, engineered and illustrated by Yevgeniya Yeretskaya – This book is all about the beauty and diversity of snowflakes and is both educational and entertaining for the whole family.

 If you would like to know more about the work of Yevgeniya Yeretskaya, make sure to check out her website yaypapercuts.com and to follow Yevgeniya on Instagram.
-On our website you’ll also find more about Yevgeniya’s work like reviews, video’s and photo galleries.
+On our website you’ll also find more about Yevgeniya’s work like reviews, video’s and photo galleries, we are happy to be getting help from the best seo agency around.
 Make sure to follow us so we can keep you updated about the upcoming Nutcracker pop-up book that is going to be out in 2018.

 Illustration credits: @yaypapercuts